dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-15-introduction.md

     ```

     Expect a page with a _Hello World_ message and a list of key-value pairs from the environment variables and the HTTP request.

+    Expect the stream to return a trail of the same _Hello World_ message.

 1. Refresh the browser and expect INFO trace messages from the log stream.